 Dividends.
-Subject to the Beneficial Ownership Limitation described above, holders of the Series B Preferred will be entitled to receive dividends payable as follows: (i) a number of shares of common stock equal to 10% of the shares of common stock underlying the Series B Preferred then held by such holder on the 12 month anniversary of the filing of the certificate of designation for the Series B Preferred with the Secretary of State of the State of Delaware ("COD Effective Date" which is June 19, 2018), (ii) a number of shares of common stock equal to 15% of the shares of common stock underlying the Series B Preferred then held by such holder on the 24-month anniversary of the COD Effective Date and (iii) a number of shares of common stock equal to 20% of the shares of common stock underlying the Series B Preferred then held by such holder on the 36-month anniversary of the COD Effective Date.
+Subject to the Beneficial Ownership Limitation described above, holders of the Series B Preferred will be entitled to receive dividends payable only to the holders of Series B preferred shares in common stock upon conversion as follows: (i) a number of shares of common stock equal to 10% of the shares of common stock underlying the Series B Preferred then held by such holder on the 12 month anniversary of the filing of the certificate of designation for the Series B Preferred with the Secretary of State of the State of Delaware ("COD Effective Date" which is June 19, 2018), (ii) a number of shares of common stock equal to 15% of the shares of common stock underlying the Series B Preferred then held by such holder on the 24-month anniversary of the COD Effective Date and (iii) a number of shares of common stock underlying the Series B Preferred then held by such holder on the 36-month anniversary of the COD Effective Date.
 In the event a purchaser in this offering no longer holds Series B Preferred as of the 12-month anniversary date.